Is your dog a picky eater or has gone off its food?

 - Has your dog recently had a vaccination?
 Vaccinations can save our dogs from some terrible diseases such as Parvo, Distemper etc, however some dogs tend to go off their food after a vaccination.

 - Does the inside of your dog’s mouth look normal?
 See if there are any teeth that don’t look good, any foreign objects, any sores or cysts – have a look at the gums as well and see what colour.
 It is always a good idea to know what the inside of your dog’s mouth looks like, including the colour of the gums.
 Determine if there is a bad breath at the same time.
 Your dog should have his teeth brushed a few times a week and this is the ideal time to examine the mouth and perhaps pick up any potential problems before they get worse.
 Toothache for dogs is just as bad for humans except they can’t phone the dentist themselves!
+We have put in an article below on dogs gums to give you more information.

 - Also have a good look over the whole body for any sign of sores that could have become infected – especially is the dog is licking or worrying at any part of its body.